Ntelos/CluedoNotes/README.md

 If you mark the <b>first column</b>:

-<b>Red:</b> The card of the suspect/object/room is held by someone.
+* <b>Red:</b> The card of the suspect/object/room is held by someone.

-<b>Green:</b> The card of the suspect/object/room is in the envelope, thus it will be included to your final accusation.
+* <b>Green:</b> The card of the suspect/object/room is in the envelope, thus it will be included to your final accusation.

-<b>Yellow:</b> You are not sure about the suspect/object/room.
+* <b>Yellow:</b> You are not sure about the suspect/object/room.

 Marking a <b>player's column</b>:

-<b>Red:</b> This player does not hold the card that its name is displayed at the start of the row.
-If the whole row is red-mark
-means that this card is inside the envelope, thus you can green-mark the name of the card.
+* <b>Red:</b> This player does not hold the card that its name is displayed at the start of the row.
+If the whole row is red-mark means that this card is inside the envelope, thus you can green-mark the name of the card.

-<b>Green:</b> This player holds the card that its name is displayed at the start of the row.
-That means that this card is not
-inside the envelope so you can red-mark its name.
+* <b>Green:</b> This player holds the card that its name is displayed at the start of the row.
+That means that this card is not inside the envelope so you can red-mark its name.

-<b>Yellow:</b> This player was questioned about the card of this row but you are not sure if you hold it or not.
+* <b>Yellow:</b> This player was questioned about the card of this row but you are not sure if you hold it or not.

 ## Future Updates
 * Style up the pages
-* Use the contents of images folder instead of color change
+* Use the contents of "images" folder instead of color-change
 * Change the way you put your marks
 * Floating players' names when scrolling down the page
 * Whenever you green-mark something automate the red-marking of the rest columns